jxxcarlson/elm-blackbox/README.md

 ## Customizing

-You can customize BlackBox as described below.
+To edit and recompile BlackBox, proceed as described below.

 ### Set-up